-- With any vaccine, there may be some redness, swelling or pain at the place where the needle went into the arm or leg.
+- There may be some redness, swelling, itching or pain where the needle went into the arm or leg, usually 5-23 days after vaccination.
 This is not dangerous and will only last a day or two.

-- Some people will get a very mild case of chickenpox (less than 50 spots) 1 or 2 weeks after they get the vaccine.
+- A few people will get a very mild case of a chickenpox-like rash (usually no more than 10 spots) 1 or 2 weeks after they get the vaccine.

 Who should NOT have the chickenpox vaccine?

 - People with weak immune systems and/or people who are taking drugs to suppress their immune system.

 - Pregnant women.
 However, if you get the vaccine before you know you are pregnant, your baby will almost certainly be fine.

 - People who have had a serious allergic reaction to a previous dose of the vaccine (swelling of the face or lips, difficulty breathing or blood pressure dropping) should not get it again unless seen by a specialist and vaccinated in a special clinic that can control serious reactions.

 Where can I get the vaccine for my child?

 Talk to your doctor about the vaccine.
 In some provinces, the chickenpox vaccine is given by itself; in others it is combined with the MMR vaccine for measles, mumps and rubella.
 This combination vaccine is called MMRV.
 The first dose is covered by all provincial and territorial health plans, but in some places you may have to pay for the booster dose.

 For complete information on vaccinations in Canada, read Your Child’s Best Shot: A Parent’s Guide to Vaccination.